Forrest Gump: Casting

-John Travolta was the original choice to play the title role and says passing on the role was a mistake.
-Bill Murray and Chevy Chase were also considered for the role.
-Sean Penn stated in an interview having been second choice for the role.
-Hanks revealed that he signed on to the film after an hour and a half of reading the script.
-He initially wanted to ease Forrest's pronounced Southern accent but was eventually persuaded by director Robert Zemeckis to portray the heavy accent stressed in the novel.
-Hanks also said it took him three days to learn how to play the role, and footage from that time could not be included.
+John Travolta was the original choice to play the title role and later said that passing on the role was a mistake.
+Bill Murray, Chevy Chase, and Matthew Broderick were also considered for the role.
+Sean Penn had stated in an interview that he had been the second choice for the role; he would later portray a character with a disability in the 2001 film I Am Sam.
+Tom Hanks revealed that he signed on to the film after an hour and a half of reading the script.
+He initially wanted to ease Forrest's pronounced Southern accent, but was eventually persuaded by director Robert Zemeckis to portray the heavy accent stressed in the novel.
+Hanks also said it took him three days producing unusable footage in order to learn how to play the role.
 Winston Groom, who wrote the original novel, describes the film as having taken the "rough edges" off the character whom he had envisioned being played by John Goodman.
-Additionally, Tom's younger brother Jim Hanks is his acting double in the movie for the scenes when Forrest runs across the U.S. Tom's daughter Elizabeth Hanks appears in the movie as the girl on the school bus who refuses to let young Forrest (Michael Conner Humphreys) sit next to her.
-Joe Pesci was considered for the role of Lieutenant Dan Taylor, which was eventually given to Gary Sinise.
+Additionally, Tom's younger brother Jim Hanks is his acting double in the movie for the scenes whenever Forrest was running.
+Tom's daughter Elizabeth Hanks appears in the movie as the girl on the school bus who refuses to let young Forrest sit next to her.
+Sally Field agreed to take on the role of Mrs. Gump after reading the script.
+Joe Pesci and Kevin Bacon were considered for the role of Lieutenant Dan Taylor, which was eventually given to Gary Sinise.
+Sinise drew inspiration from the struggles that Vietnam War veterans, some on his wife's side of his family, were going through when returning from serving in Vietnam.
 David Alan Grier, Ice Cube and Dave Chappelle were offered the role of Benjamin Buford Blue, but all three turned it down.
 Chappelle, who said he believed the film would be unsuccessful, has been reported as saying that he regrets not taking the role.
 Hanks was aware of Chappelle's disappointment in missing out on the part and agreed to work with him in a future movie, which ended up being You've Got Mail.
 Rapper Tupac Shakur also auditioned.